Skip to main content

 Outputs

-• Catch 99% of microplastics and other toxins
+• Retain 99% of microplastics and other toxins in the wastewater

 Location